brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An attacker used email spoofing to impersonate the company CEO and sent an urgent payment request to the accounting department, making it look as if it came from the CEO's address.

+### Event Correlation
+**Definition:**
+Event Correlation is a technique used to link and analyze security events from various sources in order to identify meaningful patterns and potential threats.

+**Example Usage:**
+The SIEM system used Event Correlation to detect a potential attack by aggregating multiple alerts.

 ### Exfiltration
 **Definition:**